-Blood thinner medicines are prescribed to prevent blood clots that can cause heart attacks, strokes, blood clots in the legs, pulmonary emboli or blood clots in the lungs or other areas of the body.
+Blood thinner medicines are prescribed to prevent blood clots that can cause heart attacks, strokes, blood clots in the legs, pulmonary emboli (blood clots in the lungs) or other areas of the body.
 Blood thinners such as Coumadin, Warfarin, and Heparin can work very well, as long as they are properly monitored, ordered, packaged, labeled, and administered correctly.
 If they are not, it can lead to bleeding into the brain, hemorrhage, or even death.

 When used incorrectly, blood thinners can result in the following:

 Doctors have an obligation to inform you that food, supplements, or vitamins you are taking may thin your blood even more.
-They also have an obligation to properly monitor your PT, PTT, bleeding time, or clotting time.
+They also have an obligation to properly monitor your lab values, which are PT, PTT, bleeding time, or clotting time.
 Pharmacists need to make sure they are filling and labeling your prescription correctly.
-Drug manufacturers need to make sure they are clearly labeling their blood thinners correctly so there is no confusion over what strength is in a certain vial or bottle.
-Any mistake on the part of the doctor, pharmacist, manufacturer, or nurse ought to be confronted.
+Any mistake on the part of the health care provider that has caused a catastrophic injury ought to be confronted.
 With people's lives on the line, blood thinner malpractice must be quickly and decisively addressed.

-Since 1958, the Beasley Firm has been successfully litigating claims such as these with documented results.
-The Beasley Firm is nationally recognized for awarding over $2 billion for their clients.
-In addition to our experienced Philadelphia medical malpractice attorneys, we have two physicians and three registered nurses on staff, who have spent numerous hours at the bedside and in doctor's offices administering, monitoring, and treating patients that are on blood thinning medications.
-Our collective knowledge assisted in obtaining two of the largest medical negligence verdicts in Pennsylvania history, $100 million and $55 million, as well as countless other multimillion dollar judgments and settlements.
+Since 1958, The Beasley Firm has been successfully litigating claims such as these with documented results.
+The Beasley Firm is nationally recognized for awarding over $2 billion for its clients.
+Our collective knowledge has consistently resulted in record-setting verdicts and settlements, including some of the largest medical negligence verdicts in Pennsylvania history, $100 million and $55 million, as well as countless other multimillion-dollar judgments and settlements.

-If you or a loved one has been a victim of anticoagulation or bleeding, please contact one of our experienced medical malpractice lawyers at (215) 866-2424!
+If you or a loved one has been harmed by anticoagulant mismanagement, please contact one of our experienced lawyers at (215) 866-2424.